Ostwick/Data-science/README.md

 - **How to Run:**
   1. Configure the database credentials in the `db_config` dictionary.
-  2. Run the `limpeza.py` file with Python.
+  2. Run the `cleaning.py` file with Python.
-  3. The script fetches data from the `historico` table, processes it, and saves the results in the `historico_limpo` table.
+  3. The script fetches data from the `data` table, processes it, and saves the results in the `data_clean` table.

 ---